-There is a lot going on in our nation and world right now.
-Yet we will soon be in a liturgical season that calls us to rejoice with the angels who proclaimed to the shepherds, “Be not afraid; for behold, I bring you good news of a great joy which will come to all the people, for to you is born this day in the City of David a savior, who is Christ the Lord” (Lk 2:10-11).
+There is a lot going on in our world right now.
+Yet we will soon be in a liturgical season that calls us to rejoice with the angels who proclaimed to the shepherds, “Be not afraid; for behold, I bring you good news of a great joy which will come to all the people, for to you is born this day in the City of David a savior, who is Christ the Lord” (Luke 2:10-11).

 I am always grateful for the iconic recitation of this passage in A Charlie Brown Christmas.
 It reminds us to join the chorus of praise that those shepherds of old heard, “Glory to God in the Highest and on earth peace among men with whom he is pleased.”
-(Lk 2:14).
+(Luke 2:14).
 That the essential Christmas message is given from the most unlikely, and yet wisest, character of the show should not be lost on us.
 In his humility, clutching at his blue security blanket, Linus sees what no one else could and tells us what Christmas is all about.

 The key to our hope, however, is to follow St. Peter’s advice.
 We must cast all our anxieties on Jesus and believe from our hearts that He cares about us.
-I have always found it curious that the Sermon on the Mount dedicates 10 verses to the human struggle of anxiety.
+I have always found it curious that the Sermon on the Mount dedicates ten verses to the human struggle of anxiety.
 No other topic receives as much attention.
 Prayer gets nine verses.
 Apparently, anxiety is the greatest challenge to faith when we face uncertain and dark times.
-And as we ought to expect, prayer is anxiety’s only antidote.
+And as we ought to expect, prayer is anxiety’s only anecdote.